|

 Conclusion

-Process-Orientated Coaching is more than a method – it is a mindset that enables change on a deep, sustainable level.
-It combines conscious and unconscious processes to help individuals and organizations grow in complex and dynamic environments.
+Process-Orientated Coaching is more than a method – it is an attitude that enables change on a deep, sustainable level.
+It combines conscious and unconscious processes to help individuals and organisations grow in complex and dynamic environments.
 For coaches and leaders, it offers a unique tool to achieve deeper insights and transformative results.